Ivanhoe Park cultural landscape: Manly Boy Scouts and Girl Guides

 Within a few months of the Boy Scout movement beginning in Australia, Manly had its first troop, operating under No 1 District.
 The first 36 Boy Scouts at Manly were sworn in on 14 June 1909.
 Their Scoutmaster was Charles Foggon, who lived at Eustace Street.
 He was in his mid-20s and had served in a volunteer regiment and played with Manly Band.
 By the end of August 1909 his Manly troop numbered 58 boys, who met twice a week, and undertook bushcraft, marches and outdoor camps at Narrabeen at the weekend.
-Many of the Scouts subsequently served in the First World War.
-Practically all of No 2 Patrol enlisted, for example, and their patrol leader, John Robert Skinner, was killed at Gallipoli.
+Many of the Scouts subsequently served in World War I. Practically all of No 2 Patrol enlisted, for example, and their patrol leader, John Robert Skinner, was killed at Gallipoli.

-The scouts have had a presence in Ivanhoe Park since 1924 when Manly Council agreed to allow the Scout and area behind Manly Oval Pavilion facing Sydney Road, where they could build a drill hall., and Governor de Chair opened the Manly Scout Hall on 19 September 1925.
+The scouts have had a presence in Ivanhoe Park since 1924 when Manly Council agreed to allow the Scout and area behind Manly Oval Pavilion facing Sydney Road, where they could build a drill hall, and Governor de Chair opened the Manly Scout Hall on 19 September 1925.

 Manly had one of the earliest Girl Guide Companies in NSW forming in 1921 with the first meetings held in the Presbyterian Church hall.
 Following the cessation of the former Ivanhoe Park Hotel use as a courthouse, the building was dismantled in 1924 and partly re-erected elsewhere in Ivanhoe Park as a Girl Guides' clubroom.
 This Girl Guides' clubroom was the first of its kind in New South Wales.
 The Clubhouse was opened on Saturday 15 November 1924 by Lady De Chair the Governor's wife.
 This hall was estimated to cost A£425.
 In 1935 Lady Isaacs opened the extensions to the hall.

 In 1934 the annual Manly-Warringah Boy Scout Association's annual corroboree was held at Manly Oval, attended by over 100 boys from all over Sydney.
 In the 1930s a Patrol leader of 2 November Manly Scouts was Roden Cutler, who became a Victoria Cross recipient, Governor of NSW and Chief Scout of Australia.
 In 1962 the council approved a A£50,000 redevelopment at the oval, this included a new Girl Guides and kindergarten building in Ivanhoe Park.
 The current Scout Hall was erected in July 1973 and the old hall was demolished.
 This scout hall was damaged by fire in 1994.

 The Guides left Ivanhoe Park when Manly District Girl Guides closed on 1 July 2002.
 The new unit is the Harbord/Freshwater Girl Guides that meets in Freshwater.
 Three honoured guides from Manly are Merle Deer AM (Guide representative to the National Council of Women), Gladys Eastick MBE (for Guide service in Australia, Papua New Guinea and Europe) and Mrs WC (Barbara) Wentworth (State Commissioner, Board for Far West Children's Homes and Outward Bound).